“A mind that is stretched by new experiences can never go back to its old dimensions.” -Oliver Wendell Holmes Sr.

 Often in my work describing Brooklyn Music Factory in writing, I find myself using the phrase, “creative confidence,” as in, “We help kids build creative confidence.”
 But what does this actually mean?
 Sure, we all want to be more creative and confident, (at least I do!), but how is this actually achieved?
-One instance I observe this happening time and time again occurs within the first 5 minutes of every private lesson.
+One scenario where I observe this happening time and time again is within the first 5 minutes of every private lesson at BMF.

 How to Fly

 Each private lesson starts with a 5 minute warm up, in which the student and the teacher play together without talking for a full 5 minutes.
 There are many variations including piano duet, drum duet, voice & drums, voice duet, etc. The main point is to take away the fear of playing “wrong notes” and to simply use your ears and musical curiosity to play with someone else.
 It’s truly liberating!
 Playing music consistently with other people inspires fearlessness, which in turn leads to allowing your own creative voice to take shape.
 Take away the possibility of “messing up,” and suddenly you’re flying!